pulumi/docs/content/_index.md

 quotes:
     - name: Dinesh Ramamurthy
       title: Engineering Manager, Mercedes-Benz Research and Development North America
-      logo: mercedes-benz-RDNA_logo.png
       body: >
         I needed a solution that cut across silos and gave our developers a tool they could use themselves to provision infrastructure to suit their own immediate needs.
 The way Pulumi solves the multi-cloud problem is exactly what I was looking for.

-    - name: Harrison Heck
+    - name: Igor Shapiro
-      title: Head of DevOps, Linio
-      logo: linio_logo.png
+      title: Principal Engineer, Lemonade
       body: >
-        As the largest eCommerce platform in Latin America, our infrastructure has to be highly stable, well documented and agile.
-With Pulumi, we're able to develop new infrastructure, change existing infrastructure and more with greater speed and reliability than we've ever had before.
+        Pulumi supercharged our infrastructure team by helping us create reusable building blocks that developers can leverage to provision new resources and enforce organizational policies for logging, permissions, resource tagging, and security.

     - name: Josh Imhoff
       title: Site Reliability Engineer, Cockroach Labs
-      logo: cockroach-labs_logo.png
       body: >
         We are building a distributed-database-as-a-service product that runs on Kubernetes clusters across multiple public clouds including GCP, AWS and others.
 Pulumi's declarative model,